Hosting Extensions

 Static Files (Embedded SPA):

-• Configures StaticFileMiddleware to serve embedded Vue SPA resources
+StaticFileMiddlewareto serve embedded Vue SPA resources - Falls back to

 Call Order